Rewards credit cards are very popular in the US for both individuals and businesses.

 Regarding employees traveling on behalf of their employer and generating personal benefit such as airline miles, the IRS states, “Consistent with prior practice, the IRS will not assert that any taxpayer has understated his federal tax liability by reason of the receipt or personal use of frequent flyer miles or other in-kind promotional benefits attributable to the taxpayer’s business or official travel.”

-However, the IRS warned that cash incentives and “incentives that are converted to cash” are not exempt.
+However, the IRS warned that cash incentives and “incentives that are converted to cash” are not exempt from income tax.
 This creates uncertainty around cashback rewards or rewards that can be converted to cash, which is sometimes the case with certain programs.

 The bottom line is there doesn’t seem to be any IRS enforcement.
 The IRS explained that there are numerous technical and administrative issues relating to these benefits on which no official guidance has been provided. . .
 Because of these unresolved issues, the IRS has not pursued a tax enforcement program with respect to promotional benefits.